Wildlife Informer is reader-supported. When you click and buy we may earn an affiliate commission at no cost to you. Learn more.

 8 Types of Falcons in North America

 Falcons are small, fast birds of prey with long, pointed wings.
-They’re speed and ferocity have made them popular birds, both with bird-watchers and falconers- people who train birds-of-prey professionally.
-Falcons live all over the world, and there are as many as 35 species of true falcons in the genus falco of the family Falconidae (which includes hawks and other birds of prey), according to Britannica.com.
-This article however will focus on 8 types of falcons in North America specifically.
+Their speed and ferocity have made them popular birds, both with bird-watchers and falconers- people who train birds-of-prey professionally.
+Falcons live all over the world, and there are as many as 35 species of true falcons in the genus falco of the family Falconidae (which includes hawks and other birds of prey).
+This article, however, will focus on the eight types of falcons that can be found in North America.

 1. American kestrel